-During transition, periods there will be a clear distinction in age range where the young adult will be matched with a similar age range and compatibility.

-The transition is to be transparent and within a timely process for assessing, deciding and agreeing a bespoke continuing care package.
+During the extended transition period the service will make a clear distinction in age range where the young adult will be matched with a similar age range and compatibility.
+The transition is to be transparent and within a timely process for assessing, deciding, and agreeing any bespoke continuing Health care package (where applicable).
 This will be subject to all parties' agreement.